dsajdl01/Angular_workshop_emplHierarchy/README.md

 ### Python

-to check if you CP has Payton type
+to check if you CP has python type

 	python --version

-if yes, go to HierarchyProject directory and type:
+If yes, go to HierarchyProject directory and type:

 	python -m SimpleHTTPServer 8081